-Cocaine, also called crystal or coke, is an addictive stimulant drug isolated from the leaves of the coca plant, which grows in South America.
+Cocaine, also called crystal or coke. an addictive stimulant drug isolated from the leaves of the coca plant. coca plant grows in South America.

-Cocaine (including crack) is a highly addictive drug that increases the levels of the neurotransmitter dopamine in the brain’s reward system.
-The effects of cocaine are felt very quickly, usually within a few minutes after intake, but the effect is short-lived and can disappear after 5 to 10 minutes, depending on how the drug is consumed.
+Cocaine is a highly addictive drug.
+It increases the levels of the neurotransmitter dopamine in the brain’s reward system.
+The effects of cocaine are felt very quickly, usually within a few minutes after intake. the effect is short-lived and can disappear after 5 to 10 minutes. depending on how the drug is consumed.

 A bit of history

-It appears that the Incas chewed coca leaves, and were the first to discover the properties of the coca plant.
-In the 16th century, Christian clerics in Peru tried to encourage the authorities to ban chewing coca leaves on the grounds that it contradicted the Christian faith.
-They were only partially successful in their efforts, in that coca wasn’t banned but restrictions were placed on the areas where the plant could be grown.
+It appear when the Incas chewed coca leaves. they were the first to discover the properties of the coca plant In the 16th century.
+Christian clerics in Peru tried to encourage the authorities to ban chewing coca leaves. the Christian clericsgrounds that it contradicted the Christian faith.
+They were only partially successful in their efforts in that coca wasn’t banned. but restrictions were placed on the areas where the plant could be grown.

-In the last decade of the 19th century, cocaine was the subject of many studies, but in addition to recognizing its medical uses as an anesthetic, it became clear that cocaine has addictive properties, and that it is toxic and deadly at high dosages.
+In the last decade of the 19th century. cocaine was the subject of many studies. in addition to recognizing its medical uses as an anesthetic. it became clear that cocaine has addictive properties, and that it is toxic and deadly at high dosages.

-At the beginning of the 20th century, cocaine arrived on the street, where it was sold as an illicit drug, but the proliferation of users who became addicted, resulting in reports of thousands of deaths, prompted the US authorities to ban the drug in 1922.
-Its use declined as a result, but in the early 1970s cocaine enjoyed renewed popularity, especially among the white-collar crowd.
-The high demand prompted the Colombian drug cartel to flood the United States with the smuggled drug.
+At the beginning of the 20th century, cocaine arrived on the street. it was sold as an illicit drug. the proliferation of users who became addicted. resulting in reports of thousands of deaths. prompted the US authorities to ban the drug in 1922.
+Its use declined as a result. in the early 1970s cocaine enjoyed renewed popularity. especially among the white-collar crowd.
+The high demand prompted the Colombian drug cartel to flood the U.S with the smuggled drug.
 According to various reports, about 10 million Americans consumed cocaine in the 1980s.

 In 1985 a new product appeared on the streets: crack.
-Thanks to its low price (about 80 percent cheaper than heroin, according to various estimates) and ease of production, crack spread quickly from the United States to the rest of the world.
+Thanks to its low price and ease of production. crack spread quickly from the U.S to the rest of the world.

 Today crack is known as a cheap and common drug that is used by a range of populations.
-In the United States crack users include men and women across diverse socioeconomic groups, and even children as young as 12 and 13.
+In the U.S crack users include men and women across diverse socioeconomic groups. even children as young as 12 -13 years old.